prymitive/karma/docs/CONFIGURATION.md

         key: string
 ```

-* `interval` - how often alerts should be refreshed, a string in
+- `interval` - how often alerts should be refreshed, a string in
   [time.Duration](https://golang.org/pkg/time/#ParseDuration) format.
 If set to
-  `1m` unsee will query every Alertmanager server once a minute.
+  `1m` karma will query every Alertmanager server once a minute.
 This is global
   setting applied to every Alertmanager server.
 All instances will be queried
   in parallel.
   Note that the maximum value for this option is `15m`.
   The UI has a watchdog that tracks the timestamp of the last pull.
 If the UI
   does not receive updates for more than 15 minutes it will print an error and
   reload the page.
-* `name` - name of this Alertmanager server, will be used as a label added to
+- `name` - name of this Alertmanager server, will be used as a label added to
   every alert in the UI and for filtering alerts using `@alertmanager=NAME`
   filter
-* `uri` - base URI of this Alertmanager server.
+- `uri` - base URI of this Alertmanager server.
 Supported URI schemes are
   `http://`, `https://` and `file://`. `file://` scheme is only useful for
   testing with JSON files, see [mock](/internal/mock/) dir for examples, files
   in this directory are used for running tests and when running demo instance
-  of unsee with `make run`.
+  of karma with `make run`.
   If URI contains basic auth info
   (`https://user:password@alertmanager.example.com`) and you don't want it to
   be visible to users then ensure `proxy: true` is also set.
-  Without proxy mode full URI needs to be passed to unsee web UI code.
+  Without proxy mode full URI needs to be passed to karma web UI code.
-  With proxy mode all requests will be routed via unsee HTTP server and since
+  With proxy mode all requests will be routed via karma HTTP server and since
-  unsee has full URI in the config it only needs Alertmanager name in that
+  karma has full URI in the config it only needs Alertmanager name in that
   request.
   `proxy: true` in order to avoid leaking auth information to the browser.
-* `timeout` - timeout for requests send to this Alertmanager server, a string in
+- `timeout` - timeout for requests send to this Alertmanager server, a string in
   [time.Duration](https://golang.org/pkg/time/#ParseDuration) format.
-* `proxy` - if enabled requests from user browsers to this Alertmanager will be
+- `proxy` - if enabled requests from user browsers to this Alertmanager will be
-  proxied via unsee.
+  proxied via karma.
 This applies to requests made when managing silences via
-  unsee (creating or expiring silences).
+  karma (creating or expiring silences).
-* `tls:ca` - path to CA certificate used to establish TLS connection to this
+- `tls:ca` - path to CA certificate used to establish TLS connection to this
   Alertmanager instance (for URIs using `https://` scheme).
 If unset or empty
   string is set then Go will try to find system CA certificates using well known
   paths.
-* `tls:cert` - path to a TLS client certificate file to use when establishing
+- `tls:cert` - path to a TLS client certificate file to use when establishing
   TLS connections to this Alertmanager instance if it requires a TLS client
   authentication.
   Note that this option requires `tls:key` to be also set.
-* `tls:key` - path to a TLS client key file to use when establishing
+- `tls:key` - path to a TLS client key file to use when establishing
   TLS connections to this Alertmanager instance if it requires a TLS client
   authentication.
   Note that this option requires `tls:cert` to be also set.